gromnitsky/ruby-mswin64/README.md

 ## Caveats

-* The included openssl doesn't use the windows certificate store.
-Therefore to be able to make TLS requests, fetch [The Mozilla CA certificate store in PEM format][] and set `SSL_CERT_FILE` env var with a full path to the file.
+* The included openssl doesn't use the windows certificate store, hence, we ship [The Mozilla CA certificate store in PEM format][] as
+  $install_prefix/cert.pem.

-  Alternatively, use a technique described in [net_http_ssl_fix][] gem on a per-project basis.
+  To override this, set `SSL_CERT_FILE` env var with a full path to a new .pem file or, alternatively, use a technique described in [net_http_ssl_fix][] gem on a per-project basis.

 * dbm & gdbm extensions are absent.